ebaauw/homebridge-zp/README.md

 - Real-time monitoring from HomeKit of play/pause state, volume, mute, current track, and coordinator per Sonos Group; and, optionally, of volume, mute, bass, treble, loudness per Sonos zone.
 Like the Sonos app, homebridge-zp subscribes to ZonePlayer events to receive notifications.

 ### Prerequisites
+Note that homebridge-zp does _not_ work on homebridge v0.4.39, see #34.

+You need a server to run homebridge.
+This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
+See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
+I use a Mac mini server, and, occasionally, a Raspberri Pi 3 model B.

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.
 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
 To use the full features of homebridge-zp, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid).
 For HomeKit automation, you need to setup an Apple TV (4th generation or later) or iPad as [Home Hub](https://support.apple.com/en-us/HT207057).

-You need a server to run homebridge.
-This can be anything running [Node.js](https://nodejs.org): from a Raspberri Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
-See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
-I use a Mac mini server, and, occasionally, a Raspberri Pi 3 model B.

 ### Zones
 The homebridge-zp plugin creates an accessory per Sonos zone, named after the zone, e.g. *Living Room Sonos* for the *Living Room* zone.
 By default, this accessory contains a single `Switch` service, with the same name as the accessory.
 In addition to the standard `Power State` characteristic for play/pause control, additional characteristics are provided for `Volume`, `Mute`, `Current Track` (read-only) and `Sonos Group` (read-only).
 Note that `Current Track` and `Sonos Group` are custom characteristics.
 They might not be supported by all HomeKit apps, see [**Caveats**](#caveats).